Science of People - Logo

 What she said: “You’re probably wondering if he and I fell in love.
 Well, we did.”

-So are you ready to try the 36 questions yourself?
+So, are you ready to try the 36 questions yourself?
 Maybe you’ll even fall in love!*

-*results not guaranteed.
+*Results are not guaranteed.

 Bonus: The 36 Questions in Action